rogerjbos/bos-app/README.md

 ---

-Built with ❤️ for the Polkadot ecosystem
+Built with ❤️ for the Polkadot ecosystem by [Parity Technologies](https://www.parity.io/)